 Office for Diversity, Inclusion and Community Partnership (DICP) at Harvard Medical School was created to promote increased recruitment, retention and advancement of diverse faculty, particularly underrepresented minority faculty, at Harvard Medical School and to oversee all diversity activities involving Harvard Medical School faculty, trainees, students and staff

 - The CDI Faculty Development Award Program (MFDAP) is available for graduating residents and clinical fellows to advance their careers as faculty at Mass General

 A Mass General Resident

 CDI staff have provided me with invaluable guidance on how to navigate the complexities of Mass General and the challenges that one faces while being a female physician of color.
 Their mentorship has instilled a sense of confidence in me which has been critical to my career development.
-This experience has inspired me to help facilitate RFC mentorship initiatives for Boston’s diverse youth and URiM students participating in CDI programs.
+This experience has inspired me to help facilitate RFC mentorship initiatives for Boston’s diverse youth and UIM students participating in CDI programs.

 Support Our Work